- In Connecticut, the cultivation of hemp and sale of hemp-derived CBD products are legal under Senate Bill 893(1).

 CBD’s potential benefits include managing pain, reducing stress and anxiety, promoting sleep, and alleviating cancer-related symptoms(28).

-The US Food and Drug Administration (FDA) currently has one approved CBD treatment for epilepsy, Epidiolex.
+The US Food and Drug Administration (FDA) currently has one approved CBD treatment for rare childhood epilepsy syndromes, Epidiolex.

-Epidiolex is a purified form of CBD used to treat rare conditions of epilepsy, such as Lennox-Gastaut syndrome (LGS) and Dravet syndrome(29).
+Epidiolex is a purified form of CBD used to treat rare conditions of epilepsy, such as Lennox-Gastaut syndrome (LGS), Tuberous Sclerosis Complex (TSC), and Dravet syndrome(29).

 What Are the Side Effects of CBD?